History of Curaçao in Timeline

 In 2004, the Little League Baseball team from Willemstad, Curaçao, won the world title against the United States champion from Thousand Oaks, California.
 The Willemstad lineup included Jurickson Profar and Jonathan Schoop.

-On 1 July 2007, Curaçao was scheduled to become a country within the Kingdom of the Netherlands, but the change was delayed.
-On 9 July 2007, a new island council ratified this agreement.
+On 1 July 2007, Curaçao's planned transition to a country within the Kingdom of the Netherlands was delayed after the island council rejected a clarification memorandum.

 2007: Hurricane Felix